3a1b2c3/seeingSpace/README.md

 <small><i>Source: https://www.semanticscholar.org/paper/Crowdsampling-the-Plenoptic-Function-Li-Xian</i></small>

 ##### 3d scene reconstruction and inverse and differential rendering
-###### Inverse rendering and differential rendering: Analysis by Synthesis
+###### Inverse rendering and differential rendering: explicitly reconstruct the scene
 Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
 Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 #### Relighting with 4D Incident Light Fields

 ### Lensless cameras (mid-1990s): ptical images for a computer—not for a human
-Cathey and Dowski, Jr., realized one could intentionally design optics to produce blurry, “degraded” optical images, but degraded in such a way that special digital processing would produce a final digital image as good as, or even better than, those captured using traditional optics.
-Specifically, they addressed a property of all traditional cameras: limited depth of field.
+The basic design of a camera has remained unchanged for centuries.
+To acquire an image, light from the scene under view is focused onto a photosensitive surface using a lens.
+The primary task of a lens in a camera is to shape the incoming light wavefront so that it creates a focused
+Lenses introduce a number of limitations, specifically all traditional cameras have limited depth of field.
+Cameras also end up being thick due to the lens complexity and the large distance required between the lens and sensor to achieve focus.
+Lensless imaging systems dispense with a lens by using other optical elements to manipulate the incoming light.
+The sensor records the intensity of the manipulated light, which may not appear as a focused image.
+However, when the system is designed correctly, the image can be recovered from the sensor measurements with the help of a computational algorithm.

 ### Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging
 ToF refers to the use of the **speed of light or even sound** to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.